 Peppermint is actively used in toothpaste, chewing gum, etc. This herb is easy to add to your daily diet and has natural cooling properties with several essential oils.

-Peppermint tea benefits us with the combined health properties of watermint and spearmint leaves.
+Peppermint tea with the combined health properties of watermint and spearmint leaves.

 Its pleasant minty taste and caffeine-free properties make it a perfect substitute for many artificial mint flavoring agents in grocery stores.